slint-ui/slint/docs/langref.md

 }
 ```

 You can declare properties.
-The properties declared at the top level of the main component
+The properties declared at the top level of a component
-are public.
+are public and can be accessed by the component using it as an element, or using the
+language bindings.

-property are declared like so:
+Properties are declared like so:

 ```60
 Example := Rectangle {